-Chairman Edwards, Vice-Chairman LaRe, Ranking Member Sweeney and Members of the House Finance Committee, good morning.
+Chairwoman Richardson, Ranking Member Isaacsohn and Members of the House Finance Subcommittee on Primary and Secondary Education, good morning.
 I appreciate the opportunity to offer testimony in support of retaining and fully funding Ohio's public school funding formula, the Fair School Funding Plan, for Ohio's schools.
 My name is Tom Hosler and I am the Superintendent of Perrysburg Schools in Northwest Ohio.
 I serve as the co-chair of the base cost subgroup.

 I would like to begin by acknowledging our gratitude to Governor DeWine for endorsing the Fair School Funding Plan in his 2023 Biennium Budget proposal.
 We are grateful for the trust that he has placed in this plan and our collective efforts to provide and maintain a functional, transparent and justifiable method of funding Ohio's public schools.
 We are also appreciative of the trust that the legislators and educational community have placed in this plan.
-Dr. Michael Hanlon, Mr. Ryan Pendleton, Mr. Jared Bunting and I are four educators, with a combined 74 years of experience serving as treasurers and superintendents.
+Dr. Michael Hanlon, Mr.

+Ryan Pendleton and I are three educators, with a combined 65 years of experience serving as treasurer and superintendent.
 We are passionate about serving our students.
 We know our business well.
 We have seen school funding plans come and go, but we are here today excited and optimistic about this school funding plan.

 The very first meeting of the Cupp-Patterson WorkGroup was held on November 15, 2017.
-That was 1,970 days, or 5 years, 4 months and 12 days ago.
+That was 1,945 days, or 5 years, 3 months and 20 days ago.
 And yet, we stand together, still working to fully answer the question that former Representatives Cupp and Patterson posed on that day: "What do Ohio's school-aged youths need in order to acquire a high-quality education?"
-From that moment, the four of us and 13 of our colleagues - with input from legislators, experts, educators, and others - created the Fair School Funding Plan.
+From that moment, the three of us and 13 of our colleagues - with input from legislators, experts, educators and others - created the Fair School Funding Plan.

-The Fair School Funding WorkGroup has collaborated with all stakeholders including the Legislature to define and refine the formula.
+Fair School Funding WorkGroup has collaborated with all stakeholders including the Legislature to define and refine the formula.
 This plan has been presented, vetted, dissected, amended, testified to repeatedly in both chambers and created in plain view of all interested parties.
 Our collective success moves at the speed of trust.

-In August 2017, Representative Bob Cupp, a veteran Republican office holder and former Ohio Supreme Court Justice from Lima, who had already served with distinction for 16 years in the Ohio Senate and 6 years as a Justice of the Ohio Supreme Court, and Representative John Patterson, a Democrat and retired teacher from Jefferson in Ashtabula County, serving in his first elective office, reached the conclusion that Ohio's primary and secondary education funding system was hopelessly broken and needed to be replaced.
+In August 2017, Representative Bob Cupp, a veteran Republican office holder from Lima, who had already served with distinction for 16 years in the Ohio Senate and 6 years as a Justice of the Ohio Supreme Court, and Representative John Patterson, a Democrat and retired teacher from Jefferson in Ashtabula County, serving in his first elective office, reached the conclusion that Ohio's primary and secondary education funding system was broken and needed to be replaced.

 In 2014, the two had been serving together on the House Education Committee and this very same subcommittee of Finance, which former Speaker Cupp chaired.
-They knew that the existing formula was no longer effective: more than 80 percent of the state's 600-plus school districts were not on the state formula and instead on a funding guarantee or cap.
+They knew that the existing formula was no longer effective: more than 80% of the state's 600-plus school districts were not on the state formula and instead on a funding guarantee or cap.
 School districts with similar demographic and financial characteristics were receiving widely varying state aid and the formula no longer reflected a clear rationale for funding Ohio's students.
-In both good and bad financial times, Ohioans struggled with the effects as inequities existed between school districts year after year.
+In both good and bad financial times, Ohioans struggle with the effects as inequities existed between school districts year after year.
 This lack of a viable funding model wreaked havoc on our school systems.

 Former Representatives Cupp and Patterson envisioned a formula designed to meet the specific, identifiable needs of all Ohio's children.
-They concluded that the formula should be built by the field - meaning experienced, practicing Ohio educators, those who best understood Ohio's needs.
+They concluded that the formula should be built by the field, meaning experienced, practicing Ohio educators, those who best understood Ohio's needs.